 The Adviser also has adopted procedures requiring an investment to be priced at its fair value whenever the Valuation Committee determines that a significant event affecting the value of the investment has occurred between the time as of which the price of the investment would otherwise be determined and the time as of which the NAV is computed.
 An event is considered significant if there is both an affirmative expectation that the investment's value will change in response to the event and a reasonable basis for quantifying the resulting change in value.
 Examples of significant events that may occur after the close of the principal market on which a security is traded, or after the time of a price evaluation provided by a pricing service or a dealer, include:

-- With respect to securities traded principally in foreign markets, significant trends in U.S. equity markets or in the trading of foreign securities index futures contracts; - Political or other developments affecting the economy or markets in which an issuer conducts its operations or its securities are traded; and - Announcements concerning matters such as acquisitions, recapitalizations or litigation developments or a natural disaster affecting the issuer's operations or regulatory changes or market developments affecting the issuer's industry.
+- With respect to securities traded principally in foreign markets, significant trends in U.S. equity markets or in the trading of foreign securities index futures contracts; - Political or other developments affecting the economy or markets in which an issuer conducts its operations or its securities are traded; and - Announcements concerning matters such as acquisitions, recapitalizations, or litigation developments, or a natural disaster affecting the issuer's operations or regulatory changes or market developments affecting the issuer's industry.

 The Adviser has adopted procedures whereby the Valuation Committee uses a pricing service to provide factors to update the fair value of equity securities traded principally in foreign markets from the time of the close of their respective foreign stock exchanges to the pricing time of the Fund.
-For other significant events, the Fund may seek to obtain more current quotations or price evaluations from alternative pricing sources.
+For other significant events, the Fund and the Underlying Fund may seek to obtain more current quotations or price evaluations from alternative pricing sources.
 If a reliable alternative pricing source is not available, the Valuation Committee will determine the fair value of the investment.
 The Board periodically reviews fair valuations made in response to significant events.

-The fair valuation of securities following a significant event can serve to reduce arbitrage opportunities for short-term traders to profit at the expense of long-term investors in the Fund.
-For example, such arbitrage opportunities may exist when the market on which portfolio securities are traded closes before the Fund calculates its NAV, which is typically the case with Asian and European markets.
+The fair valuation of securities following a significant event can serve to reduce arbitrage opportunities for short-term traders to profit at the expense of long-term investors in the Fund and the Underlying Fund.
+For example, such arbitrage opportunities may exist when the market on which portfolio securities are traded closes before the Fund and the Underlying Fund calculate their NAV, which is typically the case with Asian and European markets.
 However, there is no assurance that these significant event procedures will prevent dilution of the NAV by short-term traders.
-See "Frequent Trading Policies" below for other procedures the Fund employs to deter such short-term trading.
+See "Account and Share Information - Frequent Trading Policies" for other procedures the Fund and the Underlying Fund employ to deter such short-term trading.